Riemannian exponential and quantization: Quantization of contravariant tensors. Dequantization of differential operators

 Let us recall that a differential operator of order $r$ on $M$ (= differential operator of order $r$ on $\A$) is an $\Com$-linear map $P\colon\A\to\A$ which holds the following condition: for each point $x\in M$, $P$ takes the ideal $\m_x^{r+1}$ into $\m_x$ ($\m_x$ is the ideal of the functions of $\A$ vanishing at $x$).

 It is derived that $P$ takes the quotient $\m_x^{r}/\m_x^{r+1}$ into $\A/\m_x=\Com$.
-By taking into account that $\m_x^{r}/\m_x^{r+1}$ is the space of symmetric covariant tensors of order $r$ at the point $x$ (homogeneous polynomials of degree $r$, with coefficients in $\Com$, in the $d_xx^1,\dots,d_xx^n$, once taken local coordinates), we see that $P$ determines a symmetric contravariant tensor of order $r$ called \emph{symbol of order $r$ of $P$ at $x$}, denoted by $\sigma_x^r(P)$, \be \sigma_x^r(P)\colon\m_x^{r}/\m_x^{r+1}=T^{*r}_xM\to\R, \ee that is the map canonically associated with $P$ by pass to the quotient. \begin{obs} Given $f\in\m_x^r$, the differential operator $P$ of order $r$ gives $(Pf)(x)$, depending only on the class $[f]_{\textrm{mod}\,\m_x^{r+1}}$.
-But the identification of $\m_x^r/\m_x^{r+1}$ with the space of symmetric covariant tensors of order $r$ at the point $x$ is not unique.
-In order to fix the tensor $\sigma_x^r(P)$ in such a way that its contraction with the symmetric covariant tensor that represents $[f]_{\textrm{mod}\,\m_x^{r+1}}$, to be $(Pf)(x)$, we take such a covariant tensor as $d_x^rf$, computed in any local system of coordinates; the covariant tensor $d_x^rf$ so calculated for $f\in\m_x^r$, does not depends on the choice of coordinates. \end{obs}
+By taking into account that $\m_x^{r}/\m_x^{r+1}$ is the space of symmetric covariant tensors of order $r$ at the point $x$ (homogeneous polynomials of degree $r$, with coefficients in $\Com$, in the $d_xx^1,\dots,d_xx^n$, once taken local coordinates), we see that $P$ determines a symmetric contravariant tensor of order $r$ called \emph{symbol of order $r$ of $P$ at $x$}, denoted by $\sigma_x^r(P)$, \be \sigma_x^r(P)\colon\m_x^{r}/\m_x^{r+1}=T^{*r}_xM\to\R, \ee that is the map canonically associated with $P$ by pass to the quotient.

 When $x$ runs over $M$, we get the tensor field $\sigma^r(P)$ on $M$ called \emph{symbol of order $r$ of $P$}.
 If $\sigma^r(P)=0$, $P$ is of order $r-1$.